andrewschalk/Nice-Tabs/README.md

 <p>
 <img alt="GitHub" src="https://img.shields.io/github/license/andrewschalk/Nice-Tabs"/>
   </p>
 A GUI based application that allows users to download Ultimate Guitar tabs and chords into a clean printable PDF.
+Tested with Windows 10 but should work on most systems including Mac OS.

 ## Installation Instructions
 The runnable .exe is still a work in progress and is currently flagged as a virus by windows defender.
 To run the program you will need to first clone the repository in your favorite Python IDE and then follow these steps.
 Requires Python 3.